anoopkcn/zenv/README.md

 # zenv

-Zenv - A virtual environment manager for supercomputers
+zenv - A virtual environment manager for supercomputers

 `zenv` is a flexible python environment manager that simplifies the setup, activation, and management of project environments.